 Nottingham Castle History

-1194 the castle was seized by supporters of Prince John in an attempt to secure the crown, John’s brother Richard l besieged the castle and forced John’s supporters to surrender.
+1194 supporters of Prince John seized the castle to secure the crown, John’s brother Richard l besieged the castle and forced John’s supporters to surrender.

 1330 Edward lll staged a coup d’état against his mother, Isabella of France, and her lover, Roger Mortimer.
 A month later Mortimer was executed at Tyburn in London.